TritonDataCenter/rfd/rfd/0114/README.md

 ### How should packages define requirements for GPUs?

 See `Packages` section above for some more discussion of the issues here.

+### Should device variants be exposed via an API?

+For example, CNAPI could have endpoints for managing mappings between device types and variant names?